ubiquity/ubiquity-dollar/README.md

 2. We use [prettier](https://github.com/prettier/prettier) and [eslint](https://github.com/eslint/eslint) on [staged files](https://github.com/okonet/lint-staged) in order to enforce a uniform code style.
 Please do not circumvent these rules or else technical debt may generate quickly.

-## Metamask Development Wallet Setup
+## MetaMask Development Wallet Setup

 ### Network Settings